 How does the European School system compare to other school systems?

 The European School Copenhagen is an Accredited European School (AES) and therefore follows the curriculum of the European Schools.
-Students who complete the final year exams at a European School are awarded a European Baccalaureate (EB), an educational diploma recognised in all member states of the European Union as well as in many other countries in the world.
+Students who successfully complete the final year exams at a European School are awarded a European Baccalaureate (EB), an educational diploma recognised in all member states of the European Union as well as in many other countries in the world.
 Please see the attached guide for a comparison of the European Schools system with other school systems.

-Which classes can I apply for?
+What classes can I apply for?

 What is the process for applying to existing classes?

 You can apply to the school’s existing classes through our ‘rolling admissions process’ at any time during the school year.
 You can find the online application link on our website under Nursery class, Primary or Secondary, depending on the class you wish to apply for.
 In the application, you can also enter your requested start date.